NFTfi-Genesis/nftfi.js/README.md

 ## Introduction

-To begin experimenting on, please ensure that the following available:
+To begin experimenting, please ensure that the following are available:

 - a NFTfi API key (contact the team)
 - an Ethereum RPC Provider URL
 - a Private Key of an Ethereum wallet (funded with some ETH, wETH, and DAI (optional))

 You will need the values above when initialising the SDK.
-We recommend that you start by using the SDK on the Rinkeby network, to get a feeling for the various functionality.
+We recommend that you start by using the SDK on the Goerli network, to get a feeling for the various functionality.
 Then once you are ready, transitioning over to Mainnet.

-Please note that if the SDK is configured to use Rinkeby, it will use the dApp located at [https://integration.nftfi.com](https://integration.nftfi.com).
+Please note that if the SDK is configured to use Goerli, it will use the dApp located at [https://goerli-integration.nftfi.com](https://goerli-integration.nftfi.com).
 If a Mainnet configuration is used, the SDK will use the dApp located at [https://app.nftfi.com](https://app.nftfi.com).

 ## Getting Started